tunonnaemiliana/Complex-Fractals-Generator-in-the-Complex-Plane/README.md

 -open the fractals generator directory

--oper button.pde or fractals_genetor.pde with processing
+-open button.pde or fractals_genetor.pde with processing

 -have fun